-A secured credit card will increase your limit under certain conditions.
-You can add additional funds, up to $25,000 in some cases, to your security deposit to raise your credit limit.
-Also, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.
+Yes, a secured credit card will increase your limit under certain conditions.
+For instance, you can add additional funds to your security deposit to raise your credit limit.
+Plus, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.

 Check with the issuer to make sure your deposit is within the secured card’s limits.
-Some of the best high limit secured credit cards, such as the U.S. Bank Secured Visa® Card, allow security deposits of around $5,000. .
-The First Tech Federal Credit Union Platinum Secured Mastercard® also stands out, as it allows approved applicants to make refundable security deposits of up to $25,000.
+Some of the highest limit secured credit cards, such as the U.S. Bank Secured Visa® Card, allow security deposits of up to $5,000.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.